Assessments:

 Can Help You

-The first step in our process at Hopewoods is always a mental health assessment.
-This is how our team begins to uncover what might be causing distress in your or your child’s life.
+An assessment might be useful to uncover what might be causing distress in your life.
 Through the assessment, we identify your strengths, vulnerabilities, and struggles.

 What's included?